-Pilates aims to improve your strength, flexibility and control so you can use your body for more!
+Pilates is a type of exercise that helps you learn to use correct muscle activation strategies and good joint control while you exercise.
+This helps you get stronger and more flexible while you recover from injury or while you try and push yourself to reach your fitness goals.
+Pilates aims to improve your strength, flexibility, and control so you can use your body for more!
 It can be tailored to suit people of all ages and physical capacities ranging from elite athletes looking to improve their performance and recover from injury to your elderly population who are trying to maintain their independence, function and bone density.

 Pilates can be done on a mat where you learn to control your own body weight while working on your core strength, or with equipment.
 Equipment Pilates allows you to work against extra load in a wide variety of positions and ranges of motion that can be adjusted to optimise your sporting performance